 Surface molecular levels

+Predictions shall assume a molecular contamination deposition of 0,5 × 10‐7 g/cm² in cleanroom environments over a continuous one-week period, until actual MOC measurements are available.

+Predictions can also be based on reliable historical molecular contamination deposition records and proven trends for a given environment.

 ECSS-Q-ST-70-01_0500097

-Molecular deposits shall be monitored by exposure witness plates.
+Molecular contamination in controlled environments shall not exceed 2 ´ 10-7 g/cm2 during a continuous period of one month, independently of the cleanroom classes.

+1 In case of contamination sensitive equipment, a lower level can be required, and more stringent requirements can be set in agreement with the customer based on the contamination budget including exposure time.

+2 Cleanliness verification frequency can be adjusted depending on the customer needs.

 ECSS-Q-ST-70-01_0500098

-For actual measurements at least, two different witness plates shall be placed in two different locations.
+Molecular contamination measurements shall be monitored, measured, and reported according to ECSS-Q-ST-70-05, using at least two sets of witness plates, each set comprising two plates, and minimum in two different locations.

+The number of sets of witnesses can be increased depending on the size of the cleanroom.

 ECSS-Q-ST-70-01_0500099

-For each location, one of the two witness plates shall be analyzed at least once month.
+One of the two witness of each set, namely step witness plate, shall be analysed at least once per month.

+Measurement frequency can be adjusted depending on the customer needs.

 ECSS-Q-ST-70-01_0500100

-The other witness plate is cumulative and shall be analyzed after more than one month.
+The second witness plate of each set, namely cumulative witness plate, shall be analyzed:

+not longer than 6 months after the previous cumulative witness measurement, and

+prior to cleanroom maintenance, cleaning and rework or other major activities performed in the cleanroom.

+Measurement frequency can be adjusted depending on the customer needs.

 ECSS-Q-ST-70-01_0500101

-These locations shall be selected in order to measure molecules in significant points of the environment with at least one representative of the empty cleanroom.
+MOC measurement locations shall be selected to measure molecular contamination in significant points of the environment with at least one representative of the cleanroom at rest.

-ECSS-Q-ST-70-01_0500102

-Molecular contamination in controlled environments shall not exceed 0,5 ´ 107 g/cm2 during a continuous period of one week.

-1 In case of contamination sensitive equipment, a lower level can be required, based on the contamination budget (including exposure time).

-2 In a normal cleanroom (without charcoal filters) levels can be achieved that are 10 to 100 times better.

 ECSS-Q-ST-70-01_0500260

-For those hardware items where the accumulation from the air becomes a major issue, the use of charcoal filters as molecular contamination trap should be considered.
+For those hardware items where the accumulation from the air becomes a major issue, the use of charcoal filters within the ventilation system of the cleanroom as molecular contamination trap shall be considered.

 Example of such a hardware are coated mirrors.